NIME-conference/cookbook/Officers/environmental.md

 # Environmental issues officer

-Work on how to reduce the environmental footprint of the NIME conference
+Main goal: Work on how to reduce the environmental footprint of the NIME community

-## Reducing environmental footprint during a physical conference
+Tasks:

+- Support local chairs in how to run a more environmentally-friendly physical conference
+- Develop strategies for alternative conference organization
+- Develop guidelines for reducing the environmental footprint in NIME design

 ## Alternative conference organization